Trenouth Solar Farm Fund

 Committee Member, Michael Simpson, commented; "It is good to have new equipment rather than the somewhat tired and worn equipment previously used.
 We have also attracted some new members.
 In addition all our members enjoy their bowling evenings which are also very pleasant social occasions.
 The Club is now more sustainable."

-The Trenouth Solar Farm Fund has four funding rounds a year for applications over £1,000, the dates for 2018 are;
+The Trenouth Solar Farm Fund has four funding rounds a year, the dates for 2018 are;

 Deadline: 17th May 2018